romanzuch/resources/swift/data_types/capture_lists.md

 `[ weak taylor]` is the capture list.
 We treat `taylor` as a weak value, therefor it is optional.
 This code won't print anything anymore, because the closure inside `sing()` doesn't keep a strong hold of `taylor`.

 ### Unowned Capturing
+Unowned capturing behaves more like implicitly unwrapped optionals.
+It allows values to become `nil` at any point in the future.
+However, you can work with them as **if** they are always going to be there.
+No need of unwrapping optionals.